Employability Advice: Interview with Antonio Ortega, professional from New Challenge

-As of January 2018, the National Careers Service, through employment and training specialist New Challenge, is offering at Latin American House employment and careers guidance support for our users.
+As of January 2018, employment and training specialist New Challenge, is offering at Latin American House employment and careers guidance support for our users.
 This includes support on topics such as preparing CVs and cover letters, applying to recruitment agencies and improving presentation and preparation skills for job interviews.

 We spoke with Antonio Ortega, the human resources professional from New Challenge who is leading this service, to find out more about what it has to offer.

-Antonio, what does the National Careers Service offer and provide?
+Antonio, what does the New Challenge offer and provide?

 We provide information, advice and guidance to help people make decisions about their education, training and work.
 It is a service funded by the Government Department of Education and is free.